nyuhuyang/RNAseq_pipeline/README.md

 This pipeline is written for 155 Waldenström Macroglobulinemia (more than one terabyte) RNA-seq data.

 System requirements:
   >40 GB memory high-performance computing (HPC) environment, prefer Sun Grid Engine.
 Linux and Mac OS 64 bit system

 Software requirement:
-R 3.3.2
+R 3.3.2<br />
-python2.7 in server
+python2.7 in server<br />